top of page

 2022

-Connective Resonance connects the body to the built environment, exploring the resonance of London clay.
-On interaction, a series of clay resonators modulate sound within a space.
+Connective Resonance links the human body to the built environment by exploring the sonic and material memory of London through clay.
+Through interaction, a series of clay resonators subtly modulate sound, transforming the space into a living, responsive instrument.

-We took London as a site and used the material that built this city (London clay) to create interactive resonators that allow people can physically and emotionally resonate with different sounds made by architectural material.
+Taking London as both site and subject, we worked with clay, the very material that shaped the city, to craft interactive vessels that invite people to physically and emotionally resonate with the sounds produced by architectural matter.

 bottom of page